rkoonireddy/FrontendStat/stat/user_stories/USER_STORIES.md

 ## Stories
 ### 000 - Provide Input Data
-As a user I want to upload my data using the UI so that I can select columns (parameters) for the data as I sent it unto further processes.
+As a user, I want to upload my data through the UI, allowing me to review and select specific columns (parameters) of this dataset before applying preprocessing steps.

 #### Prerequisites
-Knowing the address where the application is hosted, e.g http://localhost:3000 for development.
+Knowing the address where the application is hosted, e.g http://localhost:3000

 #### Steps
 1. Access the application via a browser.